www.wormx.org www.wormcontrol.org www.controlworms.org

 Alternative small farm livestock producer survey to identify on-farm research needs and assist in resource allocation.
 NESARE Partnership grant. $6897.
 Fall 2002.

 Effects of dexamethasone treatment on HPA axis development and growth of piglets delivered naturally or via Cesarean section and either suckled or unsuckled.
-Maryland Agricultural Experiment Station Competitive Grant, $39,945.
+MD Ag.
+Exp.
+Station, $39,945.
 Collaborator only, Tom Hartsock, PI Fall 2001.

 A cooperative effort to increase 4-H market goat and market hog project participation by youth on the Eastern Shore – Swine program component.
 MCE, Extension Program Development Grants, $4990.
 Fall 2000.

 Early weaning of Cesarean section versus naturally born piglets.
-Maryland Agricultural Experiment Station Competitive Grant, $39,940.
+MD Ag Exp Station, $39,940.
 Collaborator only, Tom Hartsock, PI Fall 2000.

 Equipment to measure carcass characteristics in goats fed poultry litter.
 USDA-CREES, NRI Equipment Grant, $24,900.
 Fall 2000.